Sparkling Limoncello Cocktail

-This goes out to all of the lemon lovers out there!
-Refreshing, citrusy, fizzy and oh so pretty.
-The first time I made this drink I tried it out on a group of friends at the beginning of a pretty crazy Italian meal (that involved Zucchini Fritti as a starter).
+This drink recipe goes out to all of the lemon lovers out there!
+Refreshing, citrusy, fizzy, and oh-so-pretty.
+The first time I made this sparkling limoncello cocktail, I tried it out on a group of friends at the beginning of a pretty crazy Italian meal (that involved Zucchini Fritti as a starter).
 A few hours later, the entire bottle was gone, and there were some very happy murmurings from the crowd.

-I served this sparkling limoncello drink in coupe glasses, with citrus rounds and fresh mint, which was super cute.
-You really could serve it in any glass you wanted, from a rocks glass to a champagne flute.
-Keep in mind that the drink is served straight up, because it involves sparkling wine or water, so don’t choose a super large glass.
+I served this sparkling limoncello drink in coupe glasses with citrus rounds and fresh mint, which was super cute.
+You really could serve it in any glass you wanted, from a rocks glass to a Champagne flute.
+Keep in mind that the drink is served straight up because it involves sparkling wine or water, so don’t choose a super large glass.
 It’s more fun to refill little glasses with this pretty yellow cocktail anyway!
-And make sure to check out 22 Cocktail Recipes for the Holidays!
+And make sure to check out more cocktail recipes for the holidays!

 Sparkling Limoncello Cocktail: Refreshing, citrusy, fizzy and oh so pretty.

 Yes, it does.
-The alcohol content is 30%, so be careful!
-Because it’s so sweet and delicious it goes down very easily, and before you know it…Combining it with sparkling water or other non alcoholic mixers will dilute the alcohol potency of the drink.
+The alcohol content is 30% (60 proof), so be careful!
+Because it’s so sweet and delicious, it goes down very easily, and before you know it…Combining it with sparkling water or other non-alcoholic mixers will dilute the alcohol potency of the drink.
 Straight up, or in a drink, it is meant to be sipped and savored slowly.
 But again, some people feel quite differently about that!

 How to Make Sparkling Limoncello Cocktail

-Fill a cocktail shaker with ice.
-Add the lemon or lime juice.
-Then the Limoncello.
+- Pour the ingredients: Fill a cocktail shaker with ice.
+Add the lemon or lime juice, the limoncello, and simple syrup.

 Ingredients